shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/customize-video-player-options-on-android.md

 private ANInitialAudioSetting initalAudio;
 ```

-By default, sound will be on for InstreamVideo and off for Banner Video.
+By default, sound is on for Instream Video and off for Banner Video.